The Ultimate Guide to North Carolina Property Taxes

 These reappraisals can be done in-house utilizing hired appraisal staff or through hiring an outside reappraisal firm.
 The goal is to ensure the property tax value matches the current market value.

 Since all the counties are on a different reassessment cycle, up to 11 counties can be working through the reassessment process in any given year.
-Check with the assessor office in your county of residence for reappraisal year information.
+Check with the assessor office in your county of residence for reappraisal year information

 What to Know About North Carolina Property Taxes

 North Carolina does not have a statewide property tax rate.
-The local taxing authorities decide the rates depending on the budget that they need for that fiscal year.
-Taxing jurisdictions include cities and municipalities, counties, and special districts like fire or sewer districts.
+The local taxing authorities set the tax rates based on the budgetary requirements for that fiscal year.Taxing jurisdictions include cities and municipalities, counties, and special districts like fire or sewer districts.
 The North Carolina Department of Revenue simply oversees the valuation and taxation of property by the various taxing units around the state.

 In North Carolina, you will be subject to county property taxes.
 The state has 100 counties, meaning property tax rates vary widely.
 All property taxes are based on the property’s assessed value.
 To give you a ballpark, the average value of a North Carolina home is $195,670.
 The average homeowner pays 0.85% of their actual home value in North Carolina property taxes.
 This would be a tax of $1,663.20.

-Your property taxes are collected by County Assessors and Tax Collectors as appointed by the county commissioners.
+Your property taxes are collected by County Assessors Tax Collectors as appointed by the county commissioners.
 The County Commissioners set the tax rate for each county based on its taxable base and the budgetary requirements.
 Here’s how widely tax rates can vary:

 County | Tax Rate | Last Reappraisal Year |